-Note that when the Garmin SL30 is tuned to a LOC/ILS frequency, it disables its own OBS knob.
+When a third-party COM / NAV radio is connected to SkyView HDX, when tuned to a LOC / ILS frequency, its own OBS knob is disabled.

 Course Deviation Indicator (CDI)

 Figure 27 - HSI CDI

 The CDI indicates how far to the left or right you are from the selected course.
 When in NAV mode, full scale deviation indicates ten degrees of deviation from the VOR radial that has been chosen as the course.
 When tuned to a localizer, full scale represents 2.5 degrees of deviation.
 When following a GPS course, full scale represents 5 nautical miles of deviation.
 When on course, the course indicator and the CDI make a solid line, making it easy to see when there is little error in your aircraft's position.
 Unlike a CDI indicator found in basic aircraft, the CDI needle on an HSI rotates with the heading indicator and course indicator.
 By turning the aircraft towards the CDI needle you reduce your deviation.